plus-rkwitt/flooder/README.md

 ### Optional dependencies

-In case you want to show persistence diagrams, we recommend using `persim` which can be installed via
+In case you want to plot persistence diagrams, we recommend using `persim` which can be installed via

 ```bash
 pip install persim